|

 Office Hours: |

-Cook, A. M., & Hussey, S. M. (2002), Assistive Technologies, Principles and Practice, (2nd ed.), St. Louis, MO: Mosby.
+Cook, A. M., & Polgar, J. M. (2015), Assistive Technologies: Principles and Practice, (4th ed.), St. Louis, MO: Mosby.
+ISBN: 9780323096317.

-I believe that most courses in psychology should focus on discussion and integration with daily experience, and with information gathered in other courses in the university.
+I believe that most courses at the graduate level should focus on discussion and integration with daily experience, and with information gathered in other courses in the university.
 However, in order to have a meaningful discussion in this topic area, there are a lot of facts to learn first.
 These serve as a foundation for discussion and technology design.
 Students will be left to learn many of the more straightforward facts through the required reading, private study groups, or discussion outside of class.
 As much time as possible will be reserved for discussion, much of it led by students.
 However, there is a lot to learn, so in order to get the chance to discuss, we may move quickly through basic material.
 You are expected to have read the required material before class, and be prepared to contribute to an integrative and meaningful discussion.

 Students are expected to do their own work at all times and to follow the university's codes of academic conduct and honor code.
 The exception to this is on the group project(s), where collaboration is expected.
 Cases of suspected inappropriate collaboration or cheating will be immediately forwarded to the Dean of Student Affairs, and will be pursued to resolution.
 This is an unpleasant process for all involved, so please do not put yourself in this situation.